sanadhis/ADA-2017/project/web/index.md

 <h2 style="text-align: center;"> Lyrics of Songs </h2>

 Do people tend to listen to songs that contains certain terms or themes?
-Do popular songs themes differ from the ones discussed in unpopular tracks?
+<br>Here we only display the figures for the popular songs.

 <div id="drop" align="center"></div>
 <svg width="100%" height="300" id="barChart"></svg>